 - Take into account the accessibility features your application might need.

-Always remember that diagnostics and maintenance applications are usually business-critical.
+Always remember that maintenance and diagnostics solutions are usually business-critical.
 Every minute of downtime means lost revenue for the dealer or factory, and dissatisfied customers.

 The voice of the user